Battle of Nasib Border Crossing

-The Battle of Nasib Border Crossing was a battle on 1 April 2015 during the Syrian Civil War that resulted in anti-government rebels capturing the Nasib Border Crossing, the last Syria government-held border crossing with Jordan.
+The Battle of Nasib Border Crossing took place on 1 April 2015 during the Syrian Civil War that resulted in anti-government rebels capturing the Nasib Border Crossing, the last Syria government-held border crossing with Jordan.

 The battle

 On 1 April 2015, rebel forces launched an offensive against government positions in and around the semi-besieged Nasib Border Crossing, forcing the Army to retreat from its last official border crossing with Jordan.
 Rebels also captured the border guard posts "62", "63" and "67".
 At least one BMP-1 was captured by the rebels.

 The military acknowledged losing the border crossing and the three posts, but stated that it was still in control of the "Amman brigade" 12.5 mi east of Nasib.
 However, video footage showed that the base was also captured.

 The Syrian government stated that any use of the rebel-held crossing "will be considered illegitimate".
 The border crossing was closed by Jordan authorities.